w1th0utnam3/noname_tools/README.md

 ## Todos

+- Finish variant implementation
 - Try to compile with C++11 and clang
 - Add missing unit-tests
-- Make more awesome and useful tools
+- Make more awesome and useful tools and port some C++17 features, i.e.
+  - C++14 std::string_view, std::any
+  - string split iterator
+  - replace explicit container usages with iterators

 ## Included tools